 First Technical Challenge (FTC) teams design and build robots, raise funds, design and market their team brand, and do community outreach to earn specific awards.
 Participants are eligible to apply for $80M+ in college scholarships.
 Teams design using CAD and program their robots in Java and compete in multiple tournaments in the season.
-Teams meet across 6-8 months.
+Teams meet 3x per week.
 Travel required.
-Students must tryout to join the team.

-Our battle bots teams compete in the NRC, XtremeBots, Ohio Bots, and other competitions in the 1lb or 3lb class.
-Teams design and build the robot base and weapons to compete in multiple competition events using Fusion 360 and 3D printed components along with motors, speed controllers, and other purchased parts.
+Our battle bots teams compete in the NRC, XtremeBots, Ohio Bots League, and other competitions in the 1lb/3lb classes.
+Teams design and build the robot base and weapons to compete in multiple competition events using Fusion and 3D printed components along with motors, speed controllers, and other purchased parts.
 Teams meet 1x-2x per week over 6-8 months.
-Travel required.
+Travel (2.5 hrs) required with some competitions during school.

 Drones in School is a unique educational program that develops aeronautics, engineering, project management, entrepreneurship, graphic design, and marketing skills.
 The program challenges students to go beyond their current skills by participating in high speed drone racing.
 Students meet 1x - 2x per week.
 Some travel may be required.